jamiecartin/Chatter/README.md

 # Chatter
-Just a simple Java based chat app
+Choose between a simple entry-based chatbot or an AI chatbot.